markh55/EWYL/README.md

  ## Planning

 ### Target Audiences
-   * People looking to gain reconised qualifications while earning.
+   * People looking to gain recognised qualifications while earning.
-   * Employers looking for apprentice to show and guide them through this learning journey.
+   * Employers looking for apprentices to show and guide them through this learning journey.
    * School leavers who wants to further their education but also work at the same time.

 ### User Stories

-   * As a potential user i would like the site to have a user friendly navigation so anyone can use your site with ease.
+   * As a potential user I would like the site to have a user friendly navigation so anyone can use your site with ease.
-   * As a potential user the site needs to have a good selection of available courses that im able to sign up too.
+   * As a potential user the site needs to have a good selection of available courses that I'm able to sign up too.
    * I would like to see a clear but useful contact us form with navigation from the courses page.
-   * When using your site i would like to see images with the courses along with detailed descriptions.
+   * When using your site I would like to see images with the courses along with detailed descriptions.
    * I would like to have the option to sign up to weekly/monthly newsletters to keep up with all the latest news and what is on offer.

 ### Aims
    * To provide clear information on what courses are available.
    * To provide a simple and userfriendly website to navigate.
    * To have a contact us section so a clear line of contact is available.
-   * To have clear information on what an apprenticship intails on the home page but not too much information to overload the user
+   * To have clear information on what an apprenticship entails on the home page but not too much information to overload the user.

-## How to achieved this
+## How to achieve this
-   * The navigation bar will be clean and simplified containing only the pages and logo
+   * The navigation bar will be clean and simplified containing only the pages and logo.
-   * The home page will have the following an Hero image, About us and a Is an apprentiship right for you section
+   * The home page will have the following; a Hero image, About Us and an Is An Apprenticeship Right For You section.
    * Page two will be the courses page that will contain a brief intro to each course along with a photo.
    * Page three will be the contact us page that will contain a form to request a call back and leave a message.